testingillusions/cleandataproject/README.md

                            average of each variable for each activity and each subject.

+It will also add a copy of groupedgalaxyactivity_df to your working directory as "dataset.txt"

 Full descriptions of the data set can be found in codeBook.md